Connor-Sebastian-S/cautious-octo-happiness/README.md

 Run test_pipeline_tif.py, results are saved to the location defined by "res_dir".

 I would recommend running the script without making any changes to the config file or the contents of the default test folder, just to ensure everything is setup correctly.

+Training image file structure

+Training image file structure
+Training is split into two parts for each of the respective U-Net implementations : segmentation and tracking.
+Each part requires specific images to be generated, the requirements for these are detailed below.

+For the tracking part, the structure of the training sets is:

+'previmg' folder: Images from the previous time point/frame, i.e. the time from which we want to predict movement/tracking from.
+These are named as 'Sample00000x.png'.
+'seg' folder: Segmentation mages from the previous time point/frame for a single cell, i.e. the time from which we want to predict movement/tracking from.
+These have been generated using iLastik.
+These are named as 'Sample00000x.png' and must match their corresponding image in the 'previmg' folder.
+'img' folder: Images from the current time point/frame, i.e. the time from which we want to predict movement/tracking for.
+These are named as 'Sample00000x.png'.
+'segall' folder: Segmentation images from the current time point/frame for all cell, i.e. the time from which we want to predict movement/tracking for.
+These have been generated using iLastik.
+These are named as 'Sample00000x.png' and must match their corresponding image in the 'img' folder.
+'mot-dau' folder: Tracking maps.
+Outlines the tracking of the ‘seed’ cell into the current time point, or if it divided, of both cells that resulted from the division.
+A script will be made available soon to generate these from the relevant 'seg' folder segmentation images.
+'wei' folder: Pixel-wise weight maps.
+These images are optional, though highly recommended to ensure accurate segmentation of cells located next to one another.
+These are used to help calculate the loss in regions of the image and to force U-Net to focus on these regions \textemdash in a sense it punishes U-Net for ignoring these regions.
+These are generated from the 'segall' and 'mot\_dau' folder images with tracking\_weights() function located in the 'data.py' script.
+These are named as 'Sample00000x.png' and must match their corresponding image in the 'img' folder.

+And for the segmentation part, the structure of the training sets is:

+'img' folder: Microscopy images, typically these will be phase-contrast images however bright-field or fluorescence images can be used \textemdash or indeed any combination of these.
+These are named as 'Sample00000x.png'.
+'seg' folder: Ground-truth images showing the segmentation of individual cells of interest.
+These have been generated using iLastik.
+These are named as 'Sample00000x.png' and must match their corresponding image in the 'img' folder.
+'wei' folder: Pixel-wise weight maps.
+These images are optional, though highly recommended to ensure accurate segmentation of cells located next to one another.
+These are used to help calculate the loss in regions of the image and to force U-Net to focus on these regions \textemdash in a sense it punishes U-Net for ignoring these regions.
+These are generated from the segmentation images using the 'seg\_weights\_2D()' function located in the 'data.py' script.
+These are named as 'Sample00000x.png' and must match their corresponding image in the 'img' folder.